 Colonial and other historic houses in Ipswich MA.
 Information is from the MACRIS database.

-These late 20th Century photos of historic houses in Ipswich are from MACRIS, the Massachusetts Cultural Resource Information System.
-Click on photo to view the listing.
+These monochrome photos of historic houses in Ipswich were taken in the 1980’s for MACRIS, the Massachusetts Cultural Resource Information System.
+Click on any photo to view the listing for the house.

 The part of Ipswich known as the Hamlet (now Hamilton) was “set off” as a separate parish (church) in 1714-15.
 The Hamlet was incorporated by the name of Hamilton on June 21, 1793.